GoFireWork/firework-app/docs/general/introduction.md

 Together these two methods work like magic.
 When you type something in the textbox the following things will happen in a sequential manner:

 1.  `changeUsername()` will send text to the Redux store.
 The text can be accessed using `evt.target.value`.
 Here, `evt` is the `onChange` event emitted by pressing a key.
-2. The Redux store will consult with its corresponding reducer, since a reducer knows what to do with the data.
+2. The Redux store will consult with its corresponding user, since a user knows what to do with the data.
-3. When a reducer computes a new state tree, the store will update its state with the newly typed data.
+3. When a user computes a new state tree, the store will update its state with the newly typed data.
 4. An update has occured in the state, therefore `mapStateToProps()` will be triggered and your react component will get the new data.
 5. The updated data will be set as the `value` to your `<Input />`.

 _So you see, if you type something in the textbox, it will not be directly reflected in the DOM.
 It must pass through redux.
 Redux will update the state and return it to the component.
 It's the component's responsibility to show the updated data._

-#### `HomePage/saga.js`
+#### `HomePage/user.js`

 You must be wondering where does the list of repositories come from!
 Sagas are primarily used for making API calls.
 Sagas intercept actions dispatched to the Redux store.
 That means a saga will listen to the actions and if it finds an action of interest, it will do something.

 Sagas are nothing but ES6 [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
 These functions act as normal functions, the only difference is that they can be "paused" and "resumed" at any point in time. `redux-saga` provides an intuitive, declarative API for managing asynchronous operations.

-Check out [`HomePage/saga.js`](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/HomePage/saga.js).
+Check out [`HomePage/user.js`](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/HomePage/user.js).
 It can be confusing for untrained eyes.
 The API of `redux-saga` is self-descriptive once you've seen it, so let's go over what happens in there:

 - You can `fork` a saga to send it to the background.
 That way, your code will not get blocked even when the saga is continuously running.
 - `takeLatest` is used for listening for a particular action.
 In this case, it will wait for a `LOAD_REPOS` action.
 Whenever you dispatch this action, the saga will understand that you want to fetch repos from github's public API by calling `getRepos()`.
 - If the API successfully returns some data, a `reposLoaded()` action will be dispatched which carries the data.
-When the Redux store receives this action, [a reducer](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/App/reducer.js) will set incoming data in the new state tree.
+When the Redux store receives this action, [a user](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/App/user.jsill set incoming data in the new state tree.

 _An update has occurred!_ `mapStateToProps()` will be triggered. `<HomePage />` will receive the new data and rerender.